| Publication

 highest adherence to consistent and fair editorial and publishing

+policy to ensure ethics and quality in publication.
+We draw attention to the need to comply with the standards of humane treatment of research subjects.
 The editorial board of the journal adheres to the recommendations on publication ethics and unfair behaviour, in accordance with the documents of the Commission on Publication Ethics (COPE):

 'Code of Conduct and Best Practice Guidelines for Journal